crleblanc/cython_talk_2105/slides/slides.rst

 ---------------

 .. image:: results-2.svg
-    :width: 80%
+    :width: 100%

 Cython version
 --------------

-* Nearly identical to the Python version
+* Similar to the Python and Numba versions
-* Cython datatypes

 .. code-block:: cython